 How Did I Get Started as a New Blogger?

-I have written about my reasons for starting a blog before.
 It’s something I thought about for a long time without ever taking the plunge.
 While I was working up the confidence this time round I read as many advice blog posts as I could.
 Some of them contained excellent advice which I have forgotten while some contained terrible advice which I probably still follow.
 Time will tell.

 Some posts left me feeling confident that I could be a blogger while others left my head in a spin.
 After a lot of procrastination I finally signed up for WordPress and bought my domain name.
 The next step was to build my website and get to grips with plugins.

 Away from blogging I am not very active on social media.
 I look at Facebook most days but only post major life events (i.e. the birth of my children).
 For work I post on Facebook often, I have dabbled in twitter and I love Pinterest for ideas.
 I had never used Instagram.

 The problem I have found with social media is that people (and by people I mean friends and family) find out what you are doing.
 That might sound like what I want, people reading this blog.
 I do, as long as those people are strangers.
 While I’m still a new blogger I would rather people I know don’t read my writing.